 Cherokee people were involved in creating the exhibit: elders as well as scholars consulted on the script; life size figures were created from full-body casts of local people; and many of the voices in the audio portions of the exhibit come from tribal members.
 The award-winning exhibit combines artifacts with interactive technology, special effects, and colorful graphics.

 On the second Saturday of each month, enjoy many extra activities with members of the Eastern Band of Cherokees there to teach crafts, tell stories, perform music, and share traditional dance.
 10 AM-5 PM.
 Free (no museum admission required).

 On many days, visit with Cherokee artists as they demonstrate their craft.

 Warriors of AniKituhwa dance group travels across the country as cultural ambassadors to teach social and war dances and share the Cherokee language and history.
-See them in Cherokee during many festivals including the Cherokee Voices Festival at the museum (2nd Saturday in June), Indian Fair (early October) and Rainbow and Ramps Festival in March.
+See them in Cherokee during many festivals including the Cherokee Voices Festival at the museum (2nd Saturday in June) and Indian Fair (early October).

 An extra special treat at the Museum is booking a catered, Traditional Cherokee Indian Dinner, lovingly prepared by the local members of the North American Indian Women's Association for groups of 15 people or more.
 Enjoy seasonal favorites like fried chicken, bean bread, wild greens and ramps, fat back, potatoes, sassafras tea and cobbler.
 The ladies serve you and will answer questions about other traditional foods and growing up in Cherokee.
 Contact Dawn Arneach at the Museum to reserve at least two weeks in advance.